UGent-Woodlab/XCT.read-R-function/README.md

 This is the repository for the XCT.Read R-function.
-This function was created to easily read and calculate ring width and density parameters using the txt-formatted ring indications and density profile output from the MATLAB-based [RingIndicator software](https://github.com/UGent-Woodlab/XCT-toolchain-compiled), created at UGent-Woodlab (more info on our [website](https://dendrochronomics.ugent.be/)).
+This function was created to easily read and calculate ring width and density parameters using the txt-formatted ring indications and density profile output from the MATLAB-based [RingIndicator software](https://github.com/UGent-Woodlab/XCT-toolchain-compiled), created at UGent-Woodlab (more info on our [website](https://dendrochronomics.ugent.be/) and in [this paper](todo)).
 The section of the profile where a density parameter is calculated can be set by the user: either a fraction of the ring (e.g. the second quarter of each ring) or a fixed width (e.g. the last 100 µm of each ring).
 The output of the function is a dplR or a long format data frame.